ebergstedt/AutomaticWindowsFileManager/README.md

 Just add entries to your config.json and fire away.

 The following will take all chrome downloaded files with the .mp4 extension and move to a youtube folder on google drive.
+(Obivously, you must change to your own directory structure.)

 **config.json**
 ```json